fceschmidt/fceschmidt.github.io/_posts/2016-11-07-din-40700-logic-gates-in-circuitikz.markdown

 I will focus on the _or_ gate for the sake of this article.
 It seemed sensible to just take the _and_ gate, and modify it a bit so that it looks like the German _or_ gate.

 The _and_ gate is defined in _pgfcirctripoles.tex_ in the lines following the declaration `\pgfdeclarelogicport{and}`.
 What we find in the body of the definition are a set of commands for [PGF](https://www.ctan.org/pkg/pgf), which is a LaTeX macro package for creating graphics.
-The layout of the AND gate is basically a sequence of _moveto_, _lineto_, and _curveto_ commands, and structurally, it consists of:
+The layout of the _and_ gate is basically a sequence of _moveto_, _lineto_, and _curveto_ commands, and structurally, it consists of:

 1. The upper input port
 2. The lower input port